-The program begins April 17th, 2014 and is designed for every member of your department by offering three distinct tracks of learning for Executive Leaders, Emerging Leaders and Front Line staff.
+The next program begins in the fall of 2014 and is designed for every member of your department by offering three distinct tracks of learning for Executive Leaders, Emerging Leaders and Front Line staff.
 The program will generate sustained performance improvement and teach new skills for success in today's rapidly changing world.
 The program will include: 1) workshops via live streaming video, 2) live video interactive coaching sessions, 3) Weekly reinforcement and motivational emails, 4) A learning portal containing on-demand video archives of all sessions, all materials and a support forum for the dynamic exchange of information.

 By equipping all team members (both formal or informal) at all levels of an organization with the tools and competencies of today’s effective leader, we will build the Public Works sector and help it fulfill its vital and essential role in building and maintaining the thriving community that all would want to live in!

 As the needs of communities change, and the dynamics and demands of the Public Works sector increase, there must be a corresponding adjustment in how Executive Leaders in the profession operate their departments, mobilize community resources, build community capacity and interact with staff.
 This will ensure that they are fulfilling their roles in building strong (both figuratively and literally) sustainable thriving communities for today and into the future.